CouscousPHP/Couscous/README.md

 In order to have those HTML files look like real web pages, you need to write a *template* for these pages.
 Templates are written with Twig, and are extremely easy to write.

-The template files should be in a `website/` directory at the root of your repository (this path is customizable).
+Templates can be:

+- in your repository (the default directory is `website/`)
+- in a remote repository (which allow to reuse templates)

+As a quickstart, you can create a template locally.
 Here is the default directory layout you should create:

 ```
 your-repository/